-Connect with your Girl Scout council for approved sites or site suggestions to confirm the location is vetted.
+Connect with Girl Scouts - Diamonds at info@girlscoutsdiamonds.org for approved sites or site suggestions to confirm the location is vetted.
 Allow enough time to have the location approved.

 Select a safe site.
 Ensure that sites or rented inflatables follow applicable safety precautions: